Zemgus Girgensons: Professional

+Buffalo Sabres

 Girgensons entered his draft eligibility year as a projected first-round draft pick.
 He was selected by the Buffalo Sabres in the first round, 14th overall.
 The Sabres had already used their own first-round pick, selecting Mikhail Grigorenko 12th overall, but traded a first-round (21st overall) pick (from Nashville), which Calgary used to select Mark Jankowski, and a second-round (42nd overall) pick, to move up seven spots to draft Girgensons.
-Before attending the Sabres' prospects' summer camp, Girgensons had committed to going to the University of Vermont Catamounts of the NCAA; however, he signed a professional contract with the Sabres on 13 July 2012, which forfeited his NCAA eligibility.
+Before attending the Sabres' prospects' summer camp, Girgensons had committed to going to the University of Vermont Catamounts of the National Collegiate Athletic Association (NCAA); however, he signed a professional contract with the Sabres on 13 July 2012, which forfeited his NCAA eligibility.

 Girgensons began the 2012–13 season in the American Hockey League (AHL) with the Rochester Americans.
 He had a slow start to the season and, at the beginning of 2013, he suffered an injury from a late hit by Richard Pánik of the Syracuse Crunch.
 However, he finished the season strongly, scoring three goals in the Americans' first-round defeat in the Calder Cup playoffs.

 After scoring three goals and adding one assist in five preseason games, Girgensons began the 2013–14 season in the NHL with the Sabres.
 He scored his first career NHL goal in the Sabres' season opener against Jimmy Howard of the Detroit Red Wings on 2 October 2013.

 Girgensons was the runaway leader in fan voting for the 2015 All-Star Game, buoyed in large part by votes from his native Latvia.